 ALL 8th Grade Service must be completed by December class.

 8th graders do not come to class after Confirmation so they need to complete all assignments by their last class.
-The best way to achieve on-time completion of their 8th grade work is to do the following:
+They should hand in the following numbers of Chapter work each month:

 As with all the 8th graders, they will have their Confirmation interviews in the Upper Grade Center prior to making their Confirmation – the date will be noted at the Confirmation Parent meeting as well as on the Class Dates Schedule for Directed Study.

 6th, 7th & 8th graders in all programs are required to perform service.
 Please see the Service link for more information.
 Service forms are usually available at each class and you can download them from the Service link.
 You may hand them in, along with your homework, at any class.

 Your children should hand in individual work, even if you work as a family.
 You may also join with another family and team-teach the children.
 However, again, each child in the group must turn in his/her own work.